 Apple surprisingly makes the Mac OS X Mavericks upgrade free to all the Mac users, which makes Mac OS X 10.9 Mavericks the most "popular" version ever, for the activation speed is faster than any previous version.

-The new Mac OS X 10.9 Mavericks brings many exciting new features, the most attractive one to me is the independent iBooks application.
+The new Mac OS X 10.9 Mavericks brings many exciting new features, of which the most attractive one to me is the independent iBooks application.
 With it we can finally read iBooks on Mac computers.
-But it is the iBooks application makes many people want to downgrade to Mac OS X 10.8.5, they said the iBooks application is totally a mess.
+But it is the iBooks application that makes many people want to downgrade to Mac OS X 10.8.5, saying the iBooks application is totally a mess.

 iTunes can't sync/transfer local downloaded EPUB books to iPad under Mavericks

 In the past we need to use iTunes to sync any kind of contents or apps to our iPad, iPhone or iPod.
 With Mac OS X 10.9 Mavericks making iBooks an independent application, the "Books" is gone from iTunes library.
 When you open iTunes under the Mac 10.9 Mavericks and go to "Books", a notification tells you the "Books" have moved away.

 And when you want to drag a downloaded local EPUB or PDF books into iTunes, it just bounces back and nothing changes.
 What's worse, you cannot find a sync button on the new iBooks for Mac application, either.
 In another word, we are unable to sync downloaded local EPUB and PDF books to our iPad, or other iOS devices.

 I am not saying cracking iTunes or iBooks for Mac.
 To transfer or sync downloaded local EPUB and PDF eBooks to iPad, we have many other choices, and here I will introduce the most capable and simplest way - Calibre Content Server.

 To use this method for syncing local eBooks to iPad, we need to meet these requirements: